Skip to content

 print("With adapter:", adapter_response.generated_text)

-The client supports streaming responses, adjusting decoding parameters (temperature, top-p, repetition penalty), and accessing token-level details.
-Check the client reference for advanced usage patterns.
+The client supports streaming, decoding parameters (temperature, top-p, repetition penalty), and token-level details.
+See the client reference for advanced usage.

 OpenAI-compatible endpoint

 LoRAX implements the OpenAI Chat Completions API under the /v1 path.
-This lets you drop LoRAX into tools that expect OpenAI's API format—LangChain, Semantic Kernel, or custom applications.
+That lets you drop LoRAX into tools that expect OpenAI's API format: LangChain, Semantic Kernel, or custom applications.

 Use the model field to specify which adapter to load: